Vacuum Circuit Breaker or VCB and Vacuum InterrupterPublished on 24/2/2012 and last updated on 24/7/2018

 Advantages of Vacuum Circuit Breaker or VCBService life of vacuum circuit breaker is much longer than other types of circuit breakers.
 There is no chance of fire hazard like oil circuit breaker.
 It is much environment friendly than SF6 Circuit breaker.
-Beside of that contraction of VCB is much user friendly.
+Beside that contraction of VCB is user-friendly.
 Replacement of vacuum interrupter (VI) is much convenient.

 Operation of Vacuum Circuit BreakerThe main aim of any circuit breaker is to quench arc during current zero crossing, by establishing high dielectric strength in between the contacts so that reestablishment of arc after current zero becomes impossible.

 There are two types of arc shapes.
 For interrupting current up to 10 kA, the arc remains diffused and the form of vapor discharge and cover the entire contact surface.
 Above 10 kA the diffused arc is constricted considerably by its own magnetic field and it contracts.
-The phenomenon gives rise over heating of contact at its center.
-In order to prevent this, the design of the contacts should be such that the arc does not remain stationary but keeps travelling by its own magnetic field.
-Specially designed contact shape of vacuum circuit breaker make the constricted stationary arc travel along the surface of the contacts, thereby causing minimum and uniform contact erosion.
+The phenomenon gives rise overheating of contact at its center.
+In order to prevent this, the design of the contacts should be such that the arc does not remain stationary but keeps traveling by its own magnetic field.
+Specially designed contact shape of vacuum circuit breaker makes the constricted stationary arc travel along the surface of the contacts, thereby causing minimum and uniform contact erosion.